-There will be a Development Permit required for each building prior to a building permit being issued; therefore, applicants are urged to consider the DP guidelines early in the process.
+Should Council approve this rezoning, there would be a Development Permit required for each building prior to a building permit being issued; therefore, applicants are urged to consider the DP guidelines early in the process.
 Many DPA guidelines require that the zoning issues (useable open space, lot coverage, height, density, massing, siting, setbacks, parking, how the building relates to adjacent homes) and natural area/tree protection be considered in order to be able to fulfill the guidelines for a development site.